freyesgu93/aws-solutions-architect-associate-notes/README.md

 2. When it's stopped.
 Warm attach.
 3. When the instance is being launched.
 Cold attach.

-EBS snapshots are more efficient and cost-effective solution compared to __disk mirroring using RAID1__.
+EBS snapshots are more efficient and cost-effective solution compared to __disk mirroring using RAID 1__.

 EBS volumes can only be attached to an EC2 instance in the __same Availability Zone__.